-The motorhome is prewired with a trailer wire harness.
-The harness is located on or near the hitch receiver.
+The motorhome is pre-wired from the factory with an electrical connection for towing, located on or near the hitch receiver.
 Convoluted tubing protects the tow harness wires.
-Current draw should not exceed ten amps for each designated circuit.
+Current draw should not exceed ten amps for each designated light circuit.
+Within the electrical connection is a positive terminal for use when towing a trailer equipped with a battery.
+The positive terminal maintains the charge of the trailer battery.